 A few showers, turning to rain for a time tonight and tomorrow morning.
 Some heavy falls at times, with possible thunderstorms about the ranges tomorrow.

 Rain developing tomorrow morning, then easing in Marlborough later in the day.

 Low cloud and patchy drizzle about coastal Otago.
 Mainly fine elsewhere, but early fog tomorrow, and isolated afternoon and evening showers inland.

-Cloudy periods and a few showers.
+Cloudy periods and the odd shower.

 Bay of Islands Recreational Marine Area.